-Integrating a dedicated video section into your site or app can drive traffic directly to your videos, typically resulting in viewers having a higher intent to watch the videos.
+When you integrate a dedicated video section into your site or app, you can drive traffic directly to your videos, which typically results in viewers wanting to watch the videos.
 When viewers intend to watch videos, they’re more likely to watch the ads within them.

 Build responsive ads so that they fit the particular browser used to view those ads.
 This provides a good user experience, regardless of which device (mobile, tablet, or desktop) they select to view your content and ads.